python/cpython/Doc/library/tkinter.rst

    Tcl commands (implemented in C) to create and manipulate GUI widgets.
 Each :class:`Tk` object embeds its own Tcl interpreter instance with Tk loaded into it.
 Tk's widgets are very customizable, though at the cost of a dated appearance.
    Tk uses Tcl's event queue to generate and process GUI events.
-Note that unlike some GUI libraries, each interpreter uses only a single thread, which has implications for :mod:`tkinter` users (see `Threading model`_).

 Ttk
    Themed Tk (Ttk) is a newer family of Tk widgets that provide a much better